Transfer a Non-Northwestern Credit

 - Transfer credit accepted from another institution will be reflected on the Northwestern University transcript with a grade of "T", not the actual grade received at the other institution.
 The "T" grade will not be used in calculating the Northwestern GPA.

-- No transfer of credit for grade of P or S.
+- No transfer of credit is allowed for grades of P or S.

-- All international study must go through the Study Abroad Office.
+- All post-matriculation international study must go through the Study Abroad Office.

 Guidelines for credits earned at other U.S. institutions after matriculation to Northwestern University